ElisVoid333/VR_Tactile/ReadMe.txt

 a folder within the LoggedFiles folder.
 After each Log session put the log files in a folder and properly label it so you don't lose track of the data.

+***IMPORTANT***
+If the user is Left handed it is important to change the Haptics Handler in Interactables.
+Change Handedness to Left Handed.

 ## To Change Conditions ##
 To toggle between left controller mug and left controller hand.
 Go to the heirarchy: